 One study evaluated the protein content of extracts of shea nut and shea nut butters and could only find trace protein.
 The researchers tested blood from people with peanut and tree nut allergies against the shea nut proteins and could not detect any IgE antibodies ‘recognizing’ the shea proteins.
 [Editor’s note: In allergy, this ‘recognizing’ factor leads the immune system to mount a reaction.]

-Although these results suggest that consuming the products is unlikely to trigger an allergic reaction, the question of whether topical applications of skin-care products could result in sensitization to the residual protein has not been investigated.
+These results suggest that consuming the products is unlikely to trigger an allergic reaction.
+However, the question of whether topical applications of skin-care products could result in sensitization to the residual protein has not been investigated.